arthurandmuffin/MonopolyAI/README.md

 To run the game agent:

-In the root directory, compile and build the game engine and game agents with CMake: mkdir build cd build cmake .. cmake --build . --config Release
+In the root directory, compile and build the game engine and make

 In the root directory, to test the agent against naive agents: python agents/neat_training.py --test --num_games (num games)